-The Council should commission a range of preventative support services that are not tied to accommodation, or are tenure specific.
-These services will provide a flexible level of support to anyone in the community who may need a more general level of support to enable them to remain living independently.
+Consultation has been undertaken also as to whether the Council should commission a range of preventative support services that are not tied to accommodation, or are tenure specific.
+These services would provide a flexible level of support to anyone in the community who may need a more general level of support to enable them to remain living independently.
 These services would aim to stop escalation into more expensive and institutional forms of support maximise the use of community based support.

-It is recommended that commissioned services should:
+It was recommended that commissioned services would: